 Tom Bancroft worked for Walt Disney Feature Animation for eleven years, on four animated shorts and eight feature films, including Beauty and the Beast, Aladdin, The Lion King, Mulan, Pocabontas and Brother Bear.
 His twin brother worked as a director at Disney and they worked together on six films, Beauty and the Beast included.
-He has been nominated for Annie and Reuben awards, and is author of the popular book Creating Characters with Personality, Animation drawing on page 47.
+He has been nominated for Annie and Reuben awards, and is author of the popular book Creating Characters with Personality.